Undergraduate Course: Current Issues in Syntax (LASC10071)

 Information for Visiting Students

-Full year visiting and exchange students who wish to take this course should take Syntax: theory and practice in Semester 1.
-Students visiting for the second semester only should have taken an intermediate course in syntax, and seek permission of the instructor.
+Full year visiting students who wish to take this course should take LASC10084 Syntax: Theory and Practice in Semester 1.
+Students visiting for the second semester only should have taken an intermediate course in syntax, and seek permission of the Course organiser.